sanjorgek/sails-hook-mongoIndexes/README.md

   //And here your indexes for that fields
   index: [
     {
-      //Now you can index unique filds
+      //Now you can index unique fields
       ind:{userName:1},
       ops: {
         unique: true,